nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 * It should be fast to compute;

 We can talk about "families" of hashing functions.
-On one hand you have **cryptographic hash functions** that are computationally complex and have to be resistant to [preimage attacks](https://en.wikipedia.org/wiki/Preimage_attack) (that's a topic for another day).
+On the one hand, you have **cryptographic hash functions** that are computationally complex and have to be resistant to [preimage attacks](https://en.wikipedia.org/wiki/Preimage_attack) (that's a topic for another day).
 Then you have simpler **hash functions** that are suitable to be used to implement **hash tables**:
 - Cryptographic hash functions;
 - All-around / general functions used for **hash table** implementations:
   - [Division hashing](#division-hashing);